genepattern/tfsites.AffinityScan-/docs/v1/index.md

 ## Introduction

-`affinityScan` reports the median fluorescence intensity (MFI) from a raw PBM dataset of every possible k-mer in a sequence on a line graph.
-This shows the binding preferences for a transcription factor across a given sequence.
+Using PBM data, `AffinityScan` obtains the median fluorescence intensity (MFI) of every possible k-mer that exists in a given sequence and reports it on a line graph.
+This analysis shows the binding preferences for a transcription factor across the sequence.

 ## Methodology